Alcohol Freedom Coaching

 What I learned the hard way..

-But slowly, the consequences began to stack up.
+But slowly the consequences began to stack up.
 A DUI charge.
 A car crash.
 A motorbike crash.
-Broken ribs, injuries and many Mondays lost to hangovers and regret.
+Broken ribs and many Mondays lost to hangovers and regret.
+From the outside life looked solid, husband, father, instructor, contract trainer.

 But alcohol was always there in the background, waiting for the quiet moments.